-Plants of the World Online lists 155 species in the Kalanchoe genus (as of 2-1-21 when I last updated this page).
+Plants of the World Online lists 156 species in the Kalanchoe genus (as of 8-17-21 when this page was last updated).
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my Kalanchoe beharensis cv.
 ‘Fang’ on August 25, 2012, from Lowe’s in Greenville, Mississippi while living at the mansion in Leland.
 There were three plants in the pot.
 The plant was grown by Altman Plants and the label said:

 Kalanchoe ‘Fang’ is an upright slow-growing succulent to 2 to 3 feet tall and has 3 to 4 inch long velvety leaves that are unlobed but have dentations along the entire margin.
 The leaves are a golden-brown color when grown in the sun or a silvery-gray in the shade and have dark brown spots along the leaf margin and hooked tubercles across the upper half of the backsides of the leaves.
 These fang-like tubercles, which give the cultivar its name are most noticeable up the upwardly inclined new leaves.
 Grow in sun or bright shade in well-drained soil or pot.
 Hardy to around 25°F.